13 Things You Should Know Before Starting a Garden

 Don’t ignore yellowed, limp leaves

-If you’re starting a garden, you might be killing your garden with too much love.
+If you’re starting a garden, one of the biggest temptations is to give it too much love.
 “Nine out of 10 plant problems are caused by overwatering,” says Cullen.
 “If the soil feels cool and damp, don’t water.”

 Experienced gardeners swear by soaker hoses